 - an appointment to an appropriate training position at an accredited training hospital or health service

-- approval to apply for Basic Training from the hospital (or network) Director of Paediatric Education (DPE).
-Approval of the DPE is subject to selection processes, training capacity and/or performance of the prospective trainee
+- approval to apply for Basic Training from the hospital (or network) Director of Paediatric Education (DPE) with approval from the DPE subject to the selection processes, training capacity and/or performance of the prospective trainee

 New and current trainees need to apply prospectively for Basic Training each year.

-Basic Training in Paediatrics & Child Health requires three years of full-time equivalent (FTE) training.
+Basic Training in Paediatrics & Child Health requires 3 years of full-time equivalent (FTE) training.
 Training completed previously outside Australia or New Zealand may be applied for as Recognition of Prior Learning.
-Please see the RPL Policy and contact Basic Training to confirm your eligibility before submitting your application.
+See the Recognition of Prior Learning Policy and contact the RACP to confirm your eligibility before submitting your application.

-Successful trainees are permitted to enrol in Advanced Training within five years of completing Basic Training.
+Successful trainees are permitted to enrol in Advanced Training within 5 years of completing Basic Training.
 Eligibility is dependent on the completion of all requirements of training.
-Once the overseeing committee has recommended you for admission, the College will invite you to apply for Fellowship of the Chapter, Faculty or Division.
+Once the overseeing committee has recommended you for admission, the RACP will invite you to apply for Fellowship of the applicable Division, Faculty or Chapter of the RACP.

-All Fellows in Australia, New Zealand and overseas in active practice must meet the requirements of a Continuing Professional Development program.
+All Fellows in Australia, New Zealand and overseas in active practice must continue to demonstrate they meet the requirements of a Continuing Professional Development program on an annual basis.